The work experience section of your resume answers the biggest question hiring managers have when they review your application:

 Most job seekers use the same resume again and again because it’s easy.
 But it’s also ineffective.
 Take the time to tailor each and every resume and you’ll see much better results with your job search.

 To simplify this process, use Jobscan’s resume scanner.
-It analyzes your resume against job listings and tells you exactly how to optimize your resume to match each company’s ATS.
+It analyzes your resume against job listings and provides you with a score that tells you how well your resume matches the job description.
+By increasing your score you’ll increase your chances of getting a job interview!

 How to make a resume with no work experience